 As I began more intensely practicing my spirituality through some of these arts such as tai chi, energy healing, and meditation, the true capability of my knowledge began to seep downward into my heart.
 It took years, and it continues to be an ongoing process, but through feeling and internally, abstractly knowing through my entire being, I’ve felt the expanded lightness of this spiritual growth, which has come with a deeper and broader understanding of what I thought I knew previously.

 Knowledge can provide some spiritual growth, as I found, but it has to be personally lived for real, substantial growth to be realized.
 A “spiritual” business that focuses on mental steps may not bring the added dimension of feeling.
 For example, some may have found this true with yoga classes.
 One teacher may take us through all the postures mechanically, even dictating how we should breathe, but he or she may not encourage an internal awareness or sense of peace.
 Another yoga teacher may take us through the postures and encourage the connection with our heart and the flow of life around us.
 Both may leave us feeling physically refreshed, but one fosters a greater appreciation of life and inspires deeper internal growth over the other.

-Many apparently spiritually oriented businesses don’t, in context, make the connection from knowledge to being or living.
-They perceive spirituality as something outside of us, something separate, but spirituality cannot be boxed, shrink-wrapped, placed on a shelf, and sold in a store.
-It must be realized on a level beyond the mind.
+Some apparently spiritually-oriented businesses don’t make the connection from knowledge to being or living.
+They perceive spirituality as something outside of us, something separate.
+But spirituality cannot be boxed, shrink-wrapped, placed on a shelf, and sold in a store.
+It must be realized personally on a level beyond the mind.